canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_HCP278_reconstruction/README.md

 Those probablistic labels aren't readily available.
 They're stored in an esoteric format interally by freesurfer, and based on personal correspondence with Iglesias there is no readily available nifti version of the probablistic labels available for distribution.
-Instead, what I (BP) have done is to fit the freesurfer segmentation to 278 HCP participants and use those labels to determine probablistic labels.
+There is a version available that's packaged with LeadDBS, but the relationship between this version and the original probablistic labels isn't clear.
+Instead, what I (BP) have done is to fit the freesurfer segmentation to 278 HCP participants and use those subject specific labels to determine probablistic labels for the population.

 It's fairly easy to run these segmentations on new data though and it seems to produce good segmentations if you have DWI and T1 data and use the joint T1/DTI